mlance-55/getting-started-with-git/readme.md

-This activity is for practicing the connection between my local repository and a remote repository Actions include:
+This activity is for practicing the connection between my local repository and a remote repository.
+Actions include:
 * initializing conection between local and remote repositories
 * pushing commits from my local repository to GitHub